-Acute overdoses produce CNS depression including coma with respiratory depression.
+Acute overdoses may produce nausea, vomiting, and CNS depression including coma with respiratory depression.
 A relationship between ethosuximide toxicity and its plasma levels has not been established.
 The therapeutic range of serum levels is 40 mcg/mL to 100 mcg/mL, although levels as high as 150 mcg/mL have been reported without signs of toxicity.

 Additional Zarontin Oral Solution Information